yanxurui/gorat/README.md

 Local connection can list all remote connections and select one of them to run any command in the reverse shell.

 ## Client
 As long as the client has internet access and has bash installed, it can be exploited.
-It's your responsibility to trick the victim into running the shell script.
+It's your responsibility to fool the victim into running the shell script.